st8tikratio/cardano_DRep/README.md

 ###### Created 22 Nov 2024

-# Ratio is now a Cardano DRep
+# Ratio is a Cardano DRep

 ##### Current Psuedonyms
 | `Ratio13 on Discord` |    | `St8tikRatio on Github` |